-For my purposes here it is regrettable that there is a century-old practice in linguistics of equating the terms NORMATIVE and PRESCRIPTIVE.
+For my purposes it is regrettable that there is a hundred-year-old tradition in linguistics of equating the terms NORMATIVE and PRESCRIPTIVE.
 References to 'normative grammars' in sources from Bloomfield (1930) to Tieken-Boon van Ostade (2017) almost always mean prescriptive grammars of the authority-dispensing type, which are so often polluted by bossiness or snobbery.

 The tradition may have started in the 19th or even the 18th century, but one early use of the term 'normative grammar' was in the work of Hanns Oertel (1901).
-He seems to regard 'normative' as synonymous with 'didactic,' and contrasts the didactic enterprise with the business of scientific linguistics.
+He treats 'normative' as synonymous with 'didactic,' and contrasts the didactic enterprise with what scientific linguists do.
 'Normative or didactic grammar sets up a certain standard as correct,' he says (p.
 87), and he proceeds from there to discuss the matter of defining a standard variety of a language that can be taught to those who speak non-standard dialects of it.
-He is clearly referencing 18th and 19th-century efforts to 'improve' the speech of non-standard dialect users, and contrasting normative grammars with scientific ones.
+He is very clearly referencing 18th and 19th-century efforts to 'improve' the speech of non-standard dialect users, and contrasting normative grammars with scientific ones.

-Here I reject the terminological conflation of 'normative' with either 'didactic' or 'prescriptive', because I need to lean on a fundamental terminological distinction between normative statements and prescriptive judgments or motivations.
-This is not such a radical revision of terminology: I am merely separating two documented senses for the word normative.
+I want to avoid any such terminological conflation here, because I need to lean on a fundamental terminological distinction between normative statements and prescriptive judgments or motivations.
+This is not too radical a terminological revision: I am merely separating two documented senses for the word normative..
 Webster's Third New International Dictionary (1961, p.
-1540) distinguishes four main senses, sense 1 being 'of, relating to, or dealing with norms' and sense 4b being 'prescriptive.'
-I am merely limiting 'normative' solely to sense 1, as a predicate of statements that defines them as being about what ought to be, not what is - the way analytic philosophers use it.
-I want to reserve the adjective 'prescriptive' for use only as a predicate of judgments or educational endeavors associated with the presupposition that some people's language is culpably bad - the business of trying to get people to improve their language use.
+1540) assigns distinguishes four main senses, sense 1 being 'of, relating to, or dealing with norms' and sense 4b being 'prescriptive.'
+All I am doing is choosing to use 'normative' solely in sense 1, as a predicate of statements that defines them as being about what ought to be, not what is - the way analytic philosophers use it.
+I want to reserve use the adjective 'prescriptive' only as a predicate of judgments or educational endeavors associated with the presupposition that some people's language is culpably bad, and with the business of trying to get people to use their language better than they do.